unoplatform/uno/doc/articles/uno-development/building-uno-ui.md

 1. To confirm that everything works:
    - For iOS/Android/macOS you can right-click on the `Uno.UI` project in the Solution Explorer and 'Build'.
    - For WebAssembly and Skia you can right-click on the `Uno.UI.Runtime.WebAssembly` or `Uno.UI.Runtime.Skia.[Gtk|Wpf]` project in the Solution Explorer and 'Build'.
+1. Optionally adjust additional parameters in `crosstargeting_override.props`, such as `UnoDisableNetAnalyzers` which can improve the build time during debugging sessions.

 Once you've built successfully, for the next steps, [consult the guide here](debugging-uno-ui.md) for debugging Uno.UI.